RubenSmit/wireless-communication/docs/theory.md

 # Theory
+The theory assignments for the Wireless Communication course consist of general questions about the NRF24L01+ radio.
+These general questions are answered in this chapter.
+Furthermore a table describing the name and function of each NRF24L01+ pin has been added, with their connection to the Arduino uno compatible pins.

+## General questions
 1. **What is the maximum output power from the NRF24 module?**
 	- 0 dBm [2]
 	1. **How does that compare to the output power of a 3G/4G mobile phone?**